Get a little green to back your green efforts

 Emory's Office of Sustainability offers funding opportunities to empower the Emory community to implement new ideas and research that support innovation, knowledge-gathering, and positive behavior changes on campus.

-General Sustainability and Social Justice Fund grants are awarded each fall.
-General Sustainability and Social Justice grants are for up to $3,000.
+General Sustainability Fund grants are awarded each fall.
+General Sustainability grants are for up to $3,000.
 Funds may be used for supplies, materials, publicity and travel costs.

-The General Sustainability & Social Justice Incentives Fund supports research, campus-based projects, and the development of new rituals to promote sustainability and social justice on Emory’s campuses.
+The General Sustainability Incentives Fund supports research, campus-based projects, and the development of new rituals to promote sustainability on Emory’s campuses.
 Creative proposals are welcomed that seek new knowledge, support new behavior patterns, and foster cultural change.
 Faculty, staff, and students from Emory University and Emory Healthcare are eligible to apply.
-Projects that are centered on the social justice facets of sustainability or highlight the social justice impacts of their project or research are encouraged to apply.

-The 2023-2024 Incentives Fund applications are CLOSED, and next year’s application will be available in May 2024.
+The 2024-2025 Incentives Fund applications are CLOSED and will reopen in May 2025.
+Thanks to all who applied!

 Green Lab and Green Office Incentives Funds